dtcenter/METplotpy/docs/Users_Guide/hovmoeller.rst

     python $METPLOTPY_BASE/metplotpy/plots/hovmoeller/hovmoeller.py $WORKING_DIR/custom_hovmoeller.yaml

-  In this example, this custom config file changes the title and date_start and date_end values.
+  In this example, this custom config file changes the title (title name, font size), the axis label font size, and the date_start and date_end values.
 These changes are evident in the drastically different plot shown below.
 The user can experiment with the values in the custom_hovmoeller.yaml configuration file to achieve the desired appearance.